vedantparmar12/amazon_price_tracker/README.md

 2. To create an app password for your Gmail account, follow these steps:

-Log into your Gmail account
+1. Log into your Gmail account
-Click on the "Security" tab on the left
+2. Click on the "Security" tab on the left
-Find the "How you sign in to Google" area
+3. Find the "How you sign in to Google" area
-Click on "2-Step Verification" (set it up if you haven't already) Once you've entered your password and set up 2-Step Verification, scroll to the bottom of the page You'll see the "App passwords" section
+4. Click on "2-Step Verification" (set it up if you haven't already) 5.Once you've entered your password and set up 2-Step Verification, scroll to the bottom of the page
+6. You'll see the "App passwords" section
-Click on the little arrow/chevron ('>') to be taken to the app passwords page In the "Select app" drop-down box, select "Mail"
+7. Click on the little arrow/chevron ('>') to be taken to the app passwords page
+8. In the "Select app" drop-down box, select "Mail"
-In the "Select device" drop-down box, select your computer type (Mac, Windows, etc.)
+9. In the "Select device" drop-down box, select your computer type (Mac, Windows, etc.)
-Click "Generate"
+10. Click "Generate"
-Copy the generated password immediately (you'll only see it once) Paste the password into the SENDER_PASSWORD variable in the price_tracker.py file
+11. Copy the generated password immediately (you'll only see it once)
+12. Paste the password into the SENDER_PASSWORD variable in the price_tracker.py file

 Usage